Learn more about the activities of Gloucester City Mission

 We learn the daily hardships and issues these folk face and make these topics of prayer amongst the team.
 On many occasions we learn of answers to prayer which is a great encouragement to all concerned.

 Going out on the streets brings many challenges to the team.
 They appreciate the prayers of all supporters, including protection from harm, injury, and disease.

-The street people often have limited life expectancy and in our experience there are no “old addicts”.
-Over the past few years several street people of our acquaintance have died.
+The street people often have a limited life expectancy and in our experience, there are no “old addicts”.
+Over the past few years, several street people of our acquaintance have died.
 Death before the age of 40 is not unusual on the streets.